How to Break Bad Habits: Track Progress with a Habit App

 - Celebrate small wins along the way

 Apps like Daily: Habit & Routine Tracker make tracking effortless and help you visualize your progress over time.
+You can track up to 5 habits free.

-Step 7: Practice Self-Compassion
+#Step 7: Practice Self-Compassion

 Breaking habits isn't linear.
 You will have setbacks, and that's okay.
 Research shows that self-criticism after a slip-up actually makes you more likely to continue the bad habit.
 Instead: